African American Film Critics Honor ‘Black Panther’ and ‘Queen Sugar’

 Blum said he was so thrilled about receiving the honor that he had written about 35 drafts of his acceptance speech.
 The Hollywood executive, whose company also produced Get Out, added that Blumhouse is committed to telling diverse stories.

 “We do not hire diverse directors to win awards.
 We don’t hire women because it’s the right thing to do.
 We hire diversity because we hire the best.
 We hire diversity because it’s been great for our business,” Blum said.
-“It’s time for artists in front of and behind the camera to look like the world looks.”

-The evening’s presenters included John David Washington, Dondre Whitfield, Salli Richardson-Whitfield, Lakeith Stanfield, AAFCA co-founders Gil Robertson and Shawn Edwards and many more.
+The evening’s presenters included John David Washington, Dondre Whitfield, Salli Richardson-Whitfield, Lakeith Stanfield, AAFCA co-founders Gil Robertson and Shawn Edwards, and many more.

 Best Film: Black Panther